View THOMAS DEVINE's Obituary on Boston.com and share memories

 Dr. Devine and Claire were lifelong residents of Jamaica Plain until their move to Middlebury, Vermont, two years ago.
 He loved opera, a good pipe, Duke Ellington, travel, cats, his garden, talking with neighbors, and riding his bicycle in the Arnold Arboretum.
 Most of all he enjoyed spending time with family, especially his grandsons and many nieces and nephews.

-A funeral Mass will be held at 11:30 a.m., on Friday, June 12, in St. Theresa of Avila Parish, WEST ROXBURY.
+A Funeral Mass will be held at 11:30 a.m. on Friday, June 12, in St. Theresa of Avila Parish, West Roxbury.
 The Mass will be live-streamed.
-Information about how to view the Mass remotely can be found on the St. Theresa of Avila Parish website (sttheresaparishboston.com).
-In lieu of flowers, please consider a donation to the .
+Information about how to view the Mass remotely can be found on the St. Theresa of Avila Parish website sttheresaparishboston.com In lieu of flowers, please consider a donation to the . www.lawlerfuneralhome.com Lawler & Crosby Funeral Home

 (617) 323-5600